 Every year we review the level of your rent in line with government policy.

-If you are a Brighter Places resident, you will receive a ‘notice of rent change 2022-2023’ letter in the post detailing your rent payment from April 2022.
+All Brighter Places residents will receive a ‘notice of rent change 2023 -2024’ letter in the post detailing your rent payment from April 2023.

 This letter will also include confirmation of service charges if you pay them.